Wildapfel/Wildapfel/README.md

 # *Hey, I am Max Petzold*

 Welcome to my GitHub page.
 I am a professional bioinformatician and programmer with a Bachelor's in Molecular Biology & Biotechnology and a Master's in Bioinformatics.
 I focus on building intelligent systems applied to biological data and research.
-I am versatile using different programming languages: Python, C, Java, R, Bash, Latex.
+I am versatile using different programming languages for computational/scientific taks: Python, C, Java, R, Bash, Latex.

 <details>